Bingonemo123/Machine/README.md

-# Machine
+# Welcome To The Machine
-Machine learning algorythm
+Neuroevolution Experimental Repository